ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2016-03-30-magento2-setup-with-mamp-including-crons.markdown

 description: "If you don't like docker or vagrant, Mamp is probably your best alternative to get an easy working setup of magento2."
 ---
 First you must upgrade to mysql 5.6.
 Download the archive from their official blog: http://blog-en.mamp.info/2015/07/how-to-use-mysql-5-6-with-mamp-and-mamp.html.
 Unzip it an run it.
 It will update your mysql server to 5.6.
-In magento2 you can validate your xml files against its corresponding schema definition.

 Chose a supported php version in mamp, preferably php7.
 Then open your php.ini file (File -> Edit Template -> your php version) and change this value <span class="code">always_populate_raw_post_data</span> to -1.